-Khajuraho’s art and sculpture is in essence a celebration of life.
-The architectural splendor is an ode to the joys of life and creative spirit of human beings.
-The temples at Khajuraho, though considered to be a canvas of erotic sculptures, in reality are dedicated to some of the most revered Hindu Gods.
+Khajuraho’s art and sculpture is, in essence, a celebration of life.
+The architectural splendour is an ode to the joys of life and creative spirit of human beings.
+The temples at Khajuraho, though considered to be a canvas of erotic sculptures, in reality are dedicated to some of the most revered Hindu gods.
 They are rightly described as one of the seven wonders of India.

-The temples of Khajuraho are categorized into three groups: Western, Eastern and Southern groups.
-The Western group consists of entirely Hindu temples.
-These temples depict some of the finest architectural splendors of Khajuraho.
-The largest temple in this group is the Kandariya Mahadeva temple, which is also the largest and the most majestic temple in Khajuraho.
+The temples of Khajuraho are categorised into three groups: western, eastern and southern groups.
+The western group consists of entirely Hindu temples.
+These temples depict some of the finest architectural splendours of Khajuraho.
+The largest temple in this group is the Kandariya Mahadeva Temple, which is also the largest and the most majestic temple in Khajuraho.

-The Eastern group consists of Hindu and Jain temples.
-These temples, though not as elaborately carved as the western temples, yet have a charm and splendor of their own.
+The eastern group consists of Hindu and Jain temples.
+These temples, though not as elaborately carved as the western temples, have a charm and splendour of their own.
 The Parsvanath Temple of this group is the largest Jain temple.

-The Southern group consists of just two temples, the Dhuladeo Temple and the Chaturbhuj Temple.
-These temples lack the touch of refined sculptures and architectural splendors of other Khajuraho temples.
+The southern group consists of just two temples, the Dhuladeo Temple and the Chaturbhuj Temple.
+These temples lack the touch of refined sculptures and architectural splendours of other Khajuraho temples.

-Khajuraho is widely accessible through all means of communication.
-The town has an airport, a railway station and bus-stands.
+Khajuraho is widely accessible through all means of transportation.
+The town has an airport, a railway station and bus stands.
 There are taxis, rickshaws and bicycles available for exploring the city.